4th Screen Actors Guild Awards

-The 4th Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 1997, took place on March 8, 1998.
+The 4th Screen Actors Guild Awards, awarded by the Screen Actors Guild and honoring the best achievements in film and television performances for the year 1997, took place on March 8, 1998.
 The ceremony was held at the Shrine Exposition Center in Los Angeles, California, and was televised live by TNT.

 The nominees were announced on January 27, 1998, by Melissa Joan Hart and David Paymer.

 Winners and nominees

 Winners are listed first and highlighted in boldface.